Tomoya Fujii

-Tomoya Fujii (藤井 智也, Fujii Tomoya) is a Japanese professional footballer who plays as a winger for club Shonan Bellmare.
+Tomoya Fujii (藤井 智也, Fujii Tomoya) is a Japanese professional footballer who plays as a winger for club Shimizu S-Pulse.

 Career

 On 20 January 2020, it was announced that Fujii would be joining J1 League club Sanfrecce Hiroshima from the 2021 season.
 On 12 February 2020, he joined the club as a designated special player for the 2020 season.
 Fujii made his first team debut in the J.League Cup against Yokohama FC on 16 February 2020.
 He made his league debut for Sanfreece Hiroshima against Vissel Kobe on 4 July 2020.
 Fujii scored his first goal for the club against Tokushima Vortis on 4 December 2021, scoring in the 9th minute.

 On 25 November 2022, Fujii transferred to Kashima Antlers.
 He made his league debut for Kashima against Kyoto Sanga on 18 February 2023.
 Fujii scored his first goal for the club on 4 March 2023, scoring against Yokohama FC in the 9th minute.

 In December 2024, Fujii joined J1 League club Shonan Bellmare.